lukelbd/vim-succinct/README.md

   next of varying types of delimiters.
 It stands in contrast to delimitMate's `<Plug>delimitMateJumpMany` map, which jumps outside of arbitrarily nested delimiters.
-* New surround delimiters: Custom delimiters integrated with the `surround.vim` plugin in insert and visual selection modes.
+* New `surround.vim` delimiter key codes: Custom delimiters integrated with the `surround.vim` plugin in insert and visual selection modes.
 See `surround.vim` for details.
   Example usage includes making a visual selection in a LaTeX document then pressing `<C-s>*` to surround with a `\begin{itemize}` `\end{itemize}` environment, or running `yswb` in normal mode to surround the word under the cursor with a `\textbf{}` command.
   See `after/plugin/surround.vim` to view the new delimiter key codes.
-* New symbol insert maps: Custom method for inserting text by pressing `g:filetypetools_symbol_prefix` followed by a character.
+* New symbol insert key codes: Custom method for inserting text by pressing `g:filetypetools_symbol_prefix` followed by a character.
   Example usage includes running `<C-z>a` in a LaTeX document to insert the alpha character `\alpha`.
   See `after/plugin/surround.vim` to view all the new symbol